 “My work is really just a representation of myself in other people, and when I photograph them, I want the photo to be multi-dimensional.
 I want them to see a depth in themselves that they couldn’t see beforehand, and to go back into a moment in their life when they felt alive, even though the photograph is a imaginary possession of a past that is unreal.
 I am inspired by the natural wonder of the world, and even though my work is by no means landscape work, I want the viewer to see the natural beauty of this world as a focal point, not necessarily the main point, but merely part of the world we are all a part of.
 My Goal is to work in Conceptual editorial through a Magazine, or Organization on the West Coast, along with working on personal projects with Local Designers, and other Artists.” – Conner Allen

-Please join us in this in-depth interview with Conner Allen.
-He shares with us his knowledge learned through trial and error in photography, through his experiences shooting Wedding, Portraiture, Fashion, and even more.
+In our interview with Conner Allen, a conceptual portrait photographer based out of the Inland Northwest, USA, he shares his knowledge learned through trial and error in photography, through his experiences shooting weddings, portraiture, and fashion.
 Many of Conner’s photos can be seen represented by Vogue, and among other exciting things he came 5th Place in “Digital Manipulation” by Kenmore Camera, and was featured in many magazines and online articles such as Lilac City Fashion, Midnight Muse, Essere Magazine, Atlas Magazine, F-Stoppers and many more.
-This is a great interview featuring a portfolio of images by Conner Allen, a before/after, and much more.
-Enjoy!

-Hi Conner, thank you for joining us for an interview with Phlearn.com!
+Hi Conner, thank you for joining us for an interview.